JuliaPlots/PlotlyJS.jl/docs/src/manipulating_plots.md

 This is possible using the declarative plotly.js syntax, but can be tedious at best.

-PlotlyJS.jl provides a conveient syntax for constructing what we will call regular grids of subplots.
+`PlotlyJS.jl` provides a convenient syntax for constructing what we will call regular grids of subplots.
 By regular we mean a square grid of plots.

 To do this we will make a pun of the `vcat`, `hcat`, and `hvcat` functions from